Note: Our best Linux distro for laptops feature has been fully updated. This article was first published in January 2011.

 If that's not enough choice to make your head spin, Slackware has its fans too – particularly among people who use older laptops.

-As you read on, we'll look at a range of different scenarios that should be familiar to mobile users, and explore Linux distros that will help you survive and flourish in these situations.
+In this article, we'll look at a range of different scenarios that should be familiar to portable users, and explore Linux distros that will help you survive and flourish in these situations.

 With our advice, you'll be able to work in Windows, and when you're done, transform the machine into a bespoke system, laser-targeted for your needs and wants.